Secure Local Memory MCP Server avatar

 • Encrypts each stored value with AES-256-GCM (16-byte random salt + 12-byte random IV per value; key derived with scrypt).
 The stored blob is base64(salt | iv | tag | ciphertext).

-• Persists the encrypted vault in a named Apify key-value store (secure-local-memory-vault), which is not purged between runs, so the vault persists across runs.
+• Persists the encrypted vault in a named Apify key-value store (secure-local-memory-vault), which is not purged between runs, so the vault persists across runs (when a real passphrase is used — see Limitations for the demo/ephemeral case).

 • Decrypts on retrieval only with the correct passphrase.
 A wrong passphrase is rejected by the GCM authentication tag (you get an error, never a wrong/garbage value).

-list_keys(none)Lists the keys in the vault.
+list_keys(none)Returns the list of keys currently in the vault as a JSON array.
 Values stay encrypted.

 Input